 - 1/2 a bunch fresh cilantro, chopped

 Cut up your whole chicken.
 Here’s how!
 Then place all of the pieces in a large stock pot.
-Add the water, fresh garlic, salt, pepper, all herbs/spices and some garlic powder.
+Or get already cut up pieces of chicken (breasts and drumsticks) from H‑E‑B or Central Market like this one.
+I would take off most of the skin mainly on the drumsticks.
+Add the water, fresh garlic, salt, pepper, all herbs/spices.
 Bring to a boil, reduce heat to low.
 Simmer for 2 hours.
+Now take the chicken out, shred it up and put it back in the pot.
 Then add in all of the veggies (carrots, celery, potatoes, zucchini, squash, corn and onion).
-Turn up the heat to a low to medium boil and cook for another 45 minutes.
-Stir in juice from half a lime and add the chopped cilantro 5 minutes before serving.
+Turn up the heat to a low to medium boil and cook for another 45 minutes or until all vegetables are tender.
+Stir in juice from two of the limes and add the chopped cilantro 5 minutes before serving.
 Make sure to take out all of the bones and any skin left.
-Use extra lime wedges for topping on single servings.
+Taste the soup, add more salt/pepper at this time only if you think it needs it.
+I don’t like to add extra salt in mine but you make it how you want.
+Use the extra lime to cut into wedges for topping on single servings.
 Enjoy!

 You can always eat this with some Mexican rice and corn tortillas slathered with butter on them.
 Yum!
 Just an idea for those not looking to cut back on carbs or butter.
 LOL!
 I also like to add some avocado slices.

 For a quick version: add 8 cups of chicken bone broth with 8 cups of water with already cooked rotisserie chicken and all of the same vegetables and spices.
 Then cook for 30 minutes or until vegetables are tender.
 Enjoy!